UGLW: Unofficial Guide to Legoland Windsor

 If you only remember one top tip from this section, remember this one.

-Although the park opens at 10 am (on most days), you can actually enter through the turnstiles from 9.30 am.
+Although the park opens at 10 am, you can actually enter through the turnstiles from 9.30 am.
 You are allowed in to The Beginning which has toilets, cafes, shops and a great view of the theme park - and Windsor and beyond if the visibility is good enough.
-From 10 am you are allowed to make your way down the hill in to the rest of the park.
+From 10 am you are allowed to make your way down the hill in to the rest of the park and go on the rides.

 Getting there before 10 am means you miss a lot of the traffic and queues of people entering the park.